KrofDrakula/microdata-tool/README.md

 Thanks to [@peterhost](https://github.com/peterhost) we now have a bookmarklet available (source: https://gist.github.com/1397528) for your use without having to modify your page's source code!
+Simply visit [this page](http://jsfiddle.net/peterhost/ZJfpL/14/embedded/result/) and drag the link to your bookmark bar and you're set to go.